Northern Oil and Gas Inc. [NOG] – 3 compelling analyses why it’s a riskier Investment

 Northern Oil and Gas Inc. [AMEX:NOG]: Analyst Rating and Earnings

-Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
-As it relates to Northern Oil and Gas Inc. [NOG] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 12/30/2019.
+Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
+Currently, in relation to Northern Oil and Gas Inc. [NOG], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
 On average, stock market experts give NOG an Overweight rating.
-The average 12-month price forecast for this stock is $0.82, with the high estimate being $2.00, the low estimate being $1.00 and the median estimate amounting to $1.50.
-This is compared to its latest closing price of $0.73.
+The average 12-month price forecast for this stock is $0.79, with the high estimate being $2.00, the low estimate being $1.20 and the median estimate amounting to $1.50.
+This is compared to its latest closing price of $0.77.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Northern Oil and Gas Inc. [NOG] is sitting at 4.60.
 This is compared to 1 month ago, when its average rating was 4.60.